 - Theory of Knowledge Course - The most unique course to the diploma program!
 Teaches students to think critically, ask the big questions and find out how we know what we know.

 - Creativity, Action, Service (CAS) - The CAS component raises students' awareness of community needs and builds confidence in their ability to bring about change.

 Students must choose Spanish in 9th grade as their second language for all four years.
 Students are encouraged to enroll in Advanced Biology, Geometry, Advanced English 9, AP Human Geography in 9th grade and Advanced English 10, AP World History, AP Art History, Algebra 2 in 10th grade.IB Assessment

 The IB Diploma Program students take written exams in May at the end of each course.
 All students in a higher level course will have exams in May of their senior year.
 These exams are marked by the student's teacher and then moderated by external IB examiners.

 Students are awarded marks (scores) for each course based on their performance on both external exams in May and the internal exams given throughout the length of the course.
 The marks range from 1 (lowest) to 7 (highest).
 Students can also earn up to three additional points from their Theory of Knowledge course and their Extended Essay.
 The IB Diploma is awarded to students who score at least 24 points on their combined course marks across all six courses, TOK, and Extended Essay.

 The Application Process

-When completing high school registration forms for 9th or 10th grades, students will complete an application and turn it in to Mr. Garrison.
+When completing high school registration forms for 9th or 10th grades, students will complete an application online, link is below.